 Your insurance company may require you to report any damage that occurs to your vehicle after an accident.
 Even if you do not plan to use your coverage, the insurer wants to document the incident in case future accidents occur in the same area of your car.
 Therefore, make sure you report the accident and give the details of the damage.

 A Police Report May Be Evidence of Fault and Liability

 You are not required to report an accident to the police unless you or someone else was injured in the accident.
 However, it never hurts to contact the police regardless of how minor the accident is.
-Your lawyer can use the police report as a basis for your personal injury claim.
+A car accident lawyer in New York can use the police report as a basis for your personal injury claim.

 A police report contains details of the accident such as the property damage, the nature and extent of the injuries, how the accident occurred, and who is presumed to be at fault.
 So, you may want to call the police when you are in an accident.